LX2004/promoter/README.md

 ---

 This file aims to provide a clear understanding of the hyperparameters used for the model.
 Adjusting these parameters can significantly impact the performance and efficiency of the model.

+# References
+1. Synthetic promoter design in Escherichia coli based on a deep generative network.

+2. Design of synthetic promoters for cyanobacteria with generative deep-learning model.
+3.